vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.3.0 =
+* Enhancement: There's now a table available to check what individual orders have pending Vipps charges.
+* Fix: Cancelled charges should also be marked as no longer pending.

 = 1.2.4 =
 * Fix: Fixed synchronised payments never completing when the user leaves the payment flow on the web too early.